-- Between Portsmouth and Dublin, sail into the heart of Celtic shores, lands of magic and legends;
+- Between Dublin and Portsmouth, sail into the heart of Celtic shores, lands of magic and legends.

-- Unesco World Heritage Sites: from Belfast, the mysterious Giant's Causeway site, the old port of Liverpool, Dublin, city of literature (disembarkation port);
+- UNESCO World Heritage Sites: from Belfast, the mysterious Giant's Causeway site, the old port of Liverpool, Dublin, city of literature (embarkation port).

-- From Cork, there will be the possibility to visit Blarney Castle, an imposing fortress with numerous hidden treasures, including the famous “Blarney Stone”;
+- From Cork, there will be the possibility to visit a famous whisky distillery.

-- After your cruise, discover Dublin, the Irish capital brimming with convivial atmosphere and authentic charm.
+- Before your cruise, discover Dublin, the Irish capital brimming with convivial atmosphere and authentic charm.

 Staterooms & Suites

 Superior Stateroom €2,710 Available Deluxe Stateroom €3,570 Not Available Prestige Deck 4 €3,270 Available Prestige Deck 5 €3,430 Available Prestige Deck 6 €3,590 Available Deluxe Suite €6,170 Not Available Prestige Deck 5 Suite €6,790 Available Prestige Deck 6 Suite €7,120 Available Owner's Suite €10,140 Not Available

 In May 2011, l'Austral joined PONANT's fleet.
 This superb mega-yacht with 132 staterooms is the result of the expertise of the Italian Fincantieri shipyard and French sophistication, as interpreted by designer Jean-Philippe Nuel.
 L'Austral remains faithful to our philosophy - to create a unique atmosphere, a subtle blend of luxury, intimacy and well-being.